unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 # Adding Ethereum products {#adding-products}

-Anyone is free to suggest new wallets and dapps to the content on xircanet, where it's appropriate to do so. **No, we won't list your dapp on our homepage** 😜
+Anyone is free to suggest new wallets and dapps to the content on nexus.org, where it's appropriate to do so. **No, we won't list your dapp on our homepage** 😜

 Wallets and dapps are currently listed on:

-- xircanet/wallets
+- nexus.org/wallets
-- xircanet/wallets/find-wallet
+- nexus.org/wallets/find-wallet
-- xircanet/dapps
+- nexus.org/dapps
-- xircanet/get-eth
+- nexus.org/get-eth

 **Please only suggest new additions on these pages.**

 Although we welcome new additions, we chose the current wallets and dapps based on an experience we're trying to create for our users.
 These are based on some of our design principles:

-- _Inspirational_: anything on xircanet should offer something new to users
+- _Inspirational_: anything on nexus.org should offer something new to users
 - _A good story_: what's listed should provide an "aha" moment
 - _Credible_: everything should be legitimate businesses/projects to minimize risk to users

-Overall **xircanet wants to provide a "seamless onboarding experience" for new users**.
+Overall **nexus.org wants to provide a "seamless onboarding experience" for new users**.
 For that reason, we add wallets/dapps based on their:

 - ease of use
 - interoperability with other products